Skip to main content

 What can you do with a social studies education degree?

-Expected job openings for high school teachers through 2031
+Projected number of job openings each year, on average, for high school teachers through 2033

 U.S. Bureau of Labor Statistics

-Median salary for middle school teachers in the U.S., 2021
+Median annual salary for middle school teachers, 2024

 Job prospects look favorable for graduates of the B.S.Ed.
 Composite Social Studies Education Program who receive their teaching license (grades 5-12 in North Dakota).
 Social studies was declared a critical shortage area by the North Dakota Department of Public Instruction Education Standards and Practices Board.

-Career opportunities in social studies are abundant in the region and in most places of the United States.
-Rural school districts and large cities, sorely need quality social studies teachers.
+Career opportunities in social studies are abundant in the region and in most places in the United States.
+Rural school districts and large cities both sorely need quality social studies teachers.
 You are likely to have many choices selecting an employer that fits your geographic preference.

 Social Studies Education Degree Courses